sonic-net/sonic-mgmt/tests/nat/NAT Test Plan.md

 - Apply Static NAPT config on DUT via CLI
 - Perform handshake
 - Send bidirectional traffic
-- Verify that traffic was DNAPT
+- Verify that traffic was refused/dropped and not DNAPT
 - Verify that traffic was forwarded and not SNAPT
-- Set inner interface zone config to 0
+- Set inner interface (Vlan1000) zone config to 0
 - Perform handshake
 - Send bidirectional traffic
 - Verify that traffic was SNAPT and DNAPT in both direction